-If you received an invitation to one of UMD's living-learning programs, you must respond to that invitation in addition to submitting your Decision Response and enrollment deposit for UMD.
+Students who received an invitation to one of UMD's living-learning programs, must respond to that invitation in addition to submitting their Decision Response and enrollment deposit for UMD.

 Newly admitted students may be able to acquire their Directory ID approximately one business day after the date of their admission decision.

 After activating your Directory ID, you will also need to set up Multi-Factor Authentication (MFA).
 Both your Directory ID and the MFA will be necessary to complete your Housing and Dining Agreement (required of all students living in residence halls) as well as to access other UMD systems such as student financial aid, registration for orientation and courses, and most other student services.
 If you need any assistance please contact the Division of Information Technology (DIT).